DarraghBuild/CircuitVerse/SETUP.md

 ### Heroku Deployment
 [Heroku](https://www.heroku.com) is a free cloud platform that can be used for deployment of CircuitVerse

-You will be redirected to the Heroku page for deployment on clicking the below button.
+You will be redirected to the Build.io page for deployment on clicking the below button.
 Make sure that you fill in the `Config Vars` section before deploying it.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/CircuitVerse/CircuitVerse)